Course Outline

 - An SSH client (Linux and Mac systems come with built-in SSH clients; for Windows, Putty is recommended)

-- A web browser to access the cluster, with Firefox being the preferred choice
+- A web browser to access the cluster, Firefox is recommended

 Testimonials (5)